thevdm1/solidity-template1/umip_123_draft.md

 We can back out the xSushi yield between 16 July 2021 and 22 July 2021 as follows:

-Get the 7 day yield:
+Firstly, get the 7 day yield:

 (1.1689649745808/1.1679843569031) - 1 = 0.00083958117

-For this synthetic we assume weekly compounding, and can annualize it as follows:
+Secondly, as we assume weekly compounding the above value is annualized as follows:

 (((1 + 0.00083958117) ^ 52) - 1) = 0.044606128430

-And to make trading more intuitive (If synth trades for $4.46 it implies 4.46% APY) we multiply by 100 and round to 10 decimals:
+And to make trading more intuitive (e.g. if synth trades for $4.46 it implies 4.46% APY) we multiply by 100 and round to 4 decimals:

-0.044606128430 * 100 = 4.4606128430
+0.044606128430 * 100 = 4.4606

 # Security Considerations: